MarielJHoepelman/cutie-cards/README.md

 bundle exec rails db:seed
 ```

-6. In the cutie-cards directory, change directory to the backend (yourterminal/cutie-cards/backend (master)).
+6. In the cutie-cards directory, change directory to the backend (~/cutie-cards/backend).

 ```